 Where will I find fleas & ticks?

 Outside, both fleas and ticks like to hide in damp, dark areas; the soil under woodpiles, leaf piles, mulch, shrubs, and decks often house these pests.
-Ticks enjoy places like tall grass and weeds; they like to climb to the tops of vegetation to wait for a host to brush past them they can attach themselves to.
-Ticks are especially problematic in wooded areas, along the edges of paths, along fence lines, and in fields.
+Ticks enjoy places like tall grass and weeds; they like to climb to the tops of vegetation to wait for a host to brush past them so they can attach themselves to the host.
+Ticks are especially problematic in wooded areas, along the edges of paths, fence lines, and fields.

-Fleas are introduced into our homes either by us, our pets or by rodent intruders.
+Fleas are introduced into our homes either by us, our pets, or rodent intruders.
 Inside a house, if they are not feeding on a host, they typically hide in bedding, rugs, or upholstered furniture.
-Most ticks cannot breed indoors; if you find a tick in your home, it is typically because they have fallen off a host or you or your pets.
+Most ticks cannot breed indoors; if you find a tick in your home, it generally is because they have fallen off a host or you or your pets.

 How do I get rid of fleas & ticks?

 To eliminate fleas and ticks and prevent an infestation, you need to partner with an experienced professional.
 At Bold Servicing, we understand how stressful fleas and ticks are and will quickly come to your aid, providing the necessary interior and exterior services needed to remove these pests and prevent them from returning.
 Our premium, full-service, monthly flea and tick control services in Tampa, FL, are convenient and effective.
 To learn more about eliminating fleas and ticks from your Tampa Bay Area home or business, reach out to us today!

 How can I prevent fleas & ticks in the future?